bagotemm/wordpress-docker-template/README.md

 This container's directory is synced with your local ```src``` directory.

 Once is done, not only could you browser on http://localhost:8080 but you could also delete ```src/delete-me``` file.
-## Testing

-Use [Bruno](https://www.usebruno.com/) to launch collection of test that are in collections directory.

 ## Database informations
 - Host : localhost (on local) / db (in docker compose network)